PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 Tip: Define the variable together with other global variables (see file_structure_).

-B) When the user enters each room print the corresponding door greeting from the dictionary.
+B) In each room the user enters, print the corresponding door greeting from the dictionary.
 Use the ``door`` variable to show the correct message.

 7. While the user types crap keep asking
 ========================================

 So far in the game when the user types something that is not correct, the program continues giving a message.
-What if we want that the program keeps asking until the user types something useful?
+What if we want the program to keep asking until the user types something useful?
 Then the code should be executed again.
-For example if we would be asking
+Given the example where the program expects only two possible answers:

 Example ``Invalid message``: